-Equatic is a Los Angeles-based startup that has developed an electrolytic process for atmospheric carbon dioxide (CO₂) removal that leverages the size and scale of the oceans.
+Equatic, an American cleantech company founded in 2021, develops an electrolytic process for atmospheric carbon dioxide (CO₂) removal that leverages the size and scale of the oceans.
 The process stabilizes CO₂ permanently in the form of dissolved bicarbonate ions (CO₃²⁻) in seawater, and in the form of solid mineral carbonates (CaCO₃ and MgCO₃).
-Equatic’s technology has the potential to combat climate change commercially and power the green economy by coupling carbon dioxide removal from the atmosphere with the generation of green hydrogen at the lowest costs.
+Equatic's technology has the potential to combat climate change commercially and power the green economy by coupling carbon dioxide removal from the atmosphere with the generation of green hydrogen at the lowest costs.

 Challenges: climate change and carbon removal